brianshenusc/stockalgorithm/README.md

 - [Future Improvements](#future-improvements)

 ## Prerequisites
+1. Have Alpaca Markets Account
-1. Have AWS account with admin access and connect it to terminal
+2. Have AWS account with admin access and connect it to terminal
-2. Have Docker Desktop open
+3. Have Docker Desktop open
-3. Create DynamoDB table named stock_data
+4. Create DynamoDB table named stock_data

 ## Setup
 1. Replace Alpaca and AWS access keys with your own keys as well as the AWS region in the code (where you replace AWS access keys)